Tuesday, September 30, 2014

 Under instruction, we set off in the direction of Koukouli & Kipi, dodging sleepy sheep dogs, to find our bridges.
 Our fist was a tiny one span bridge with a small chapel to one side.
 Goat bells tinkled nearby adding bucolic charm to the setting.

 These bridges, generally named after their wealthy sponsors, provided villagers a means of travel and trade with the outside world.
 The landscape is so rugged, that mules were the vehicle of choice and bridges were built specifically for this traffic.
+Sadly, construction was a closely guarded secret held by the men who built them and the art now lost.

 Having discovered 3 bridges, we made for Monodendri Village and beyond, the Oxia lookout above Vikos Gorge.
 The lookout is something of a narrow ledge, hardly room for half dozen gawkers to perch over a one way trip straight to the bowels of the earth.
 We added to the pile of name stones at a little shrine hidden in the rocks nearby and quickly left before the rain set in.